NVIDIA DOCA PCC Application Guide

 DOCA_PCC_PS_DEACTIVATED = 2

-The process has been deactivated by NIC firmware and should be destroyed
+The process has been deactivated by the BlueField Platform firmware and should be destroyed

 DOCA_PCC_PS_ERROR = 3